Why AI Literacy is the Most In-Demand Career Skill for 2026

 Here is the good news: AI isn't replacing you.
 In fact, the soft skills employers are looking for are more valuable now than ever.
 AI literacy is a multiplier for things like empathy, leadership, and strategic thinking.

-AI is great at the "what" and the "how"—it can crunch numbers and draft emails all day.
+AI excels at the "what" and the "how."
+It can process data and draft emails.
 But humans are the only ones who can decide the "why."
-Emotional intelligence and ethical judgment are things a machine simply cannot replicate.
+Emotional intelligence and ethical judgment are qualities a machine cannot replicate.

 How to Build Your AI Literacy Today (Without a Degree)